codeface-io/SwiftObserver/README.md

 * Observers can optionally receive the author of a message via an alternative receive closure (so it breaks no code and the additional argument is only present when spelled out).
 Also, observables can optionally identify an author other than themselves, if they want to (also not a breaking change).
   * This is hugely beneficial when working with observed shared mutable states like the repository / store pattern, really any storage abstraction, classic messengers (notifiers) and more.
   * Basically, an observer can ignore messages that he himself triggered, even when the trigger was indirect.
 * The internals are much better implemented and much more readable.
-No forced unwraps for the unwrap transforms, No weird function and filter compositions. transform concerns are now separated into the three simple transforms map, filter and unwrap, etc. Also SwiftObserver even has less code overall.
+No forced unwraps for the unwrap transforms, No weird function and filter compositions.
+"Mappings" are now separated into the three simple transforms: map, filter and unwrap.
+Also, SwiftObserver even has less code overall.
 * The issue that certain Apple classes (like NSTextView) cannot directly be `Observable` because they can't be referenced weakly is gone.
 SwiftObserver now only references an `Observable`'s `messenger: Messenger` weakly.

 Removed / Simplified:

 * A few memory management functions were removed since they were overkill and not actually needed.
 * The `ObservableObject` class was removed.
 The Messenger roughly plays that role now.
 * The source of transforms cannot be reset as it was the case for mappings.
-As a nice side effect, the question whether a transform fires when the source is reset is no concern anymore.
+As a nice side effect, the question whether a mapping fires when its source is reset is no concern anymore.

 # SwiftObserver